 - 1. The Business Office provides the technical support for the student organization's bookkeeping operations; that is receiving income, issuing payments, providing up-to-date budget information and billing for internal charges. - 2.
-Karl Symons, in the Business Office, oversees student organization funds and is the primary contact person regarding organization accounts. - 3.
+The Business Office oversees all student organization accounting procedures and is available to assist student organizations with financial questions. - 3.
 Individual organizations are responsible for knowing their account balances.
-Financial records are considered open for inspection at any time by the CSA Treasurer, CSA Budget Committee, and the Business Office. - 4.
-All student organization income must be deposited with the College Cashier into the relevant student organization account.
-Bank accounts outside of the college are not appropriate and are strongly discouraged. - 5.
+Financial records are considered open for inspection at any time by the CSA Treasurer, CSA Budget Committee, the Business Office, and the Director of Student Activities. - 4.
+All student organization income--including fundraised money--must be deposited with the College Cashier into the relevant student organization account.
+Bank accounts outside of the college are not permited. - 5.
 All disbursements must be made by check, e-check, or credit card and are to be in payment of only those bills and charges which have been properly authorized by organization officers.
 Appropriate substantiation, such as invoice, statement, or original receipts must be provided with the check request.
 All students are expected to be signed up for electronic reimbursements. - 6.
-Check Request Forms are available in the CSA office, Business Office and on the Business Office website and must be signed by the organization's president or treasurer, the CSA Treasurer, and a Student Activities Office representative.
+Check Request Forms are available in the Student Activities Office, Business Office, and on the Business Office website and must be signed by the organization's president or treasurer, the CSA Treasurer, and the Director of Student Activities.
 Please allow at least seven business days for payment processing by the Business Office. - 7.
 Student organizations may not incur any charge that will overdraw their accounts, even if the overdraft is only temporary. - 8.
 All CSA funds and other funds raised through outside activities should be deposited into their college account and must be spent in a way consistent with the organization's goals as stated in its charter. - 9.
 CSA Funds may not be spent to reimburse individual students for food or drinks unless those expenses are part of a group activity authorized by the CSA Budget Committee and/or the CSA Treasurer.
 Alcoholic beverages will never be funded by CSA funds.
-(Refer to College Alcohol Policy in the Student Handbook) Travel expenses to approved conferences, meetings, or other events may not include food or drink.
-Mileage for personal vehicle use is reimbursed at the official college rate, which can be obtained in the Business Office. - 10.
-No group may use CSA funds to pay for performances by a Carleton student(s) without explicit prior approval from the CSA Budget Committee and Senate.
+(Refer to College Alcohol Policy in the Student Handbook). - 10.
+Mileage for personal vehicle use is reimbursed at the official college rate, which can be obtained in the Business Office.
+A completed travel waiver must be completed with the Student Activities Office prior to travel or the reimbursement request will be denied. - 11.
+No group may use CSA funds to pay for performances by a Carleton student(s) without explicit prior approval from the CSA Budget Committee and the Director of Student Activities.